Ginger shots: How they can help your body produce GLP-1 naturally

 Turmeric and other spices

-Indian dishes with turmeric
+indian dishes with turmeric

-The enemy: Ultra-processed foods
+The Enemy: Ultra-processed foods

 The alternative is unprocessed or minimally processed foods with short, understandable ingredient lists.